charmbracelet/soft-serve/README.md

 # Additional admin keys.
 #initial_admin_keys:
 #  - "ssh-rsa AAAAB3NzaC1yc2..."

+# Override the anon-access and allow-keyless settings below (normally
+# managed at runtime via the `settings` command and stored in the
+# database).
+If set, these always take precedence over the database, for
+# as long as they remain set -- not just on first run.
+This is intended for
+# scripted, non-production bootstrapping (e.g. spinning up a throwaway
+# server for local dev tooling), not for production use.
+#anon_access: "admin-access"
+#allow_keyless: true
 ```

 You can also use environment variables, to override these settings.
 All server